The Atlanta Open Tennis Tournament is played annually on outdoor hard courts at the Atlantic Station in Georgia, United States.

 |Sunday – Day 7||30th of July 2023||Singles and Doubles Final|

-The draws for the 2023 tournament in Atlanta will be available to view on the Official ATP Tour website the week before the start of the tournament
+The draws for the 2023 tournament in Atlanta are now available to view on the Official ATP Tour website (see links below).

-The draw size for the singles will be 28 players with the top four seeds getting byes into the second round while the draw size for the doubles will be 16 teams.
+The draw size for the singles was 28 players with the top four seeds (Taylor Fritz, Dan Evans, Yoshihito Nishioka, and Alex de Minaur) getting byes into the second round while the draw size for the doubles was 16 teams.

 Prize Money and ATP Points

-The total prize fund for the 2023 Atalanta Open has yet to be confirmed but in 2022 it was $708,530, with the prize money and points being split as follows:
+The total prize fund for the 2023 Atalanta Open was $737,170, with the prize money and points being split as follows:

-The Australian Alex de Minaur is the current singles champion after beating Jenson Brooksby in the 2022 singles final 6-3, 6-3.
+Taylor Fritz is the current singles champion after beating Aleksandar Vukic in the 2023 singles final 7-5, 6-7, 6-4 (see match highlights below).

-In the Men’s Doubles event, Nick Kyrgios and Thanasi Kokkinakis are the current champions after beating Jason Kubler and John Peers 7-6, 7-5 in the 2022 Men’s Doubles final.
+In the Men’s Doubles event, Nathaniel Lammons and Jackson Withrow are the current champions after beating Max Purcell and Jordan Thompson 7-6, 7-6 in the 2023 Men’s Doubles final.